Water Quality PFAS Standards for North Carolina

 Over the last two years, DEQ has developed proposed standards for surface water discharges, under the 2B rules, and groundwater cleanup standards under the 2L rules.
 These proposed standards complement the federal drinking water standards by reducing PFAS entering our drinking water sources and addressing past contamination.

 Reducing PFAS at the discharge source is the most cost-effective way to protect public health and lower the cost of meeting the federal drinking water standards.
+The proposed surface water and groundwater rules protect public health and ensure residents do not bear the entire cost of removing PFAS from drinking water.

 The proposed groundwater and surface water standards must be approved by the Environmental Management Commission (EMC).
-That process is currently underway.

 Next Steps